 If you have a volcano-obsessed little one, this will be the experience of a lifetime!
 The Hawaii Volcanoes National Park is the best place to go to see lava.

-Make sure you check the website to know where to go, and you stay on the correct side of the divider.
+Check the website to find out where to go, and stay on the correct side of the divider.

 There is a trail to follow that runs alongside the lava flow, but know that it is about 8.5 miles, which might be a bit much for little legs!